rosinality/progressive-gan-pytorch/README.md

 # Progressive GAN in PyTorch
-Implemetatin of Progressive Growing of GANs in PyTorch
+Implementation of Progressive Growing of GANs (https://arxiv.org/abs/1710.10196) in PyTorch

+Currently implemented and tested up to 128x128 images.

 Usage: